 Practice Area

-Wisconsin's receiving-stolen-property statute requires that the State prove you knew the property was stolen.
-That element is where most of these cases are won or lost.
+Wisconsin's receiving stolen property statute § 943.34 requires the State prove you knew the property was stolen.
+That element is where most cases turn.

 Receiving stolen property is one of the most commonly over-charged crimes in Wisconsin.
 The allegation is easy to make, because the defendant had the property.
 Proving it is harder, because the State must also establish that the defendant knew it was stolen.
 Our defense begins on that element.